This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-This salad is best enjoyed fresh, but if you have leftovers, store them in an airtight container in the refrigerator for up to 1 day.
-Keep in mind the fennel may soften and the oranges may release more juice, slightly changing the texture.
+This salad is best eaten fresh.
+If you have leftovers, store them in an airtight container in the fridge for up to 1 day.
+The fennel will soften and the oranges will release juice, so the texture won’t be the same as when freshly assembled.

 Ways To Use Leftover Ingredients